Guide School 2025

 • A pair of shoes for around camp such as, house shoes, tennis shoe etc.

-• Miscellaneous: elk bugle, cow calls, hatchet, fishing pole with Idaho fishing license (we have a lake on the ranch that you can use.
+• Miscellaneous: elk bugle, cow calls, hatchet, fishing pole with Idaho fishing license STUDENT IS RESPONSIBLE FOR PURCHASE PRIOR TO ATTENDING (we have a lake on the ranch that you can use. bathing suit if we go to loon hot springs or camas creek)

 If you are in question about anything else or would like specific clothing recommendations please email us & we will be happy to help!